IvanStelmakh/CrowdSpeech/README.md

 # Data

 **CrowdSpeech** and **VoxDIY** datasets stored in the `data` folder.
-Each dataset is associated with two filed: `<dataset>-<split>-crowd.tsv` and `<dataset>-<split>-gt.txt`.
+Each dataset is associated with two files: `<dataset>-<split>-crowd.tsv` and `<dataset>-<split>-gt.txt`.
 The first one contains three columns `INPUT:audio` — an audio file given to crowd workers, `OUTPUT:transcription` — worker's transcription and `ASSIGNMENT:worker_id` — a unique worker identifier.
 The second file contains two tab-separated columns without header: an audio file and the ground-truth transcription.

 You can also download the CrowdSpeech dataset from [HuggingFace](https://huggingface.co/datasets/toloka/CrowdSpeech).